 Take Care of Your Sexual Health: Get Tested Today!

 Aren’t sure where to get tested for STDs?
 Fortunately, Advanced Urgent Care & Occupational Medicine in Colorado has locations across the Denver metro area.
-Our clinics are open 7 days a week, 8 am to 8 pm.
+Our clinics are open 7 days a week.
 Click here to schedule an appointment online for your urgent care visit to get tested today.